 It should only be used for aquarium maintenance as fish are very sensitive to household cleaners.

 This is one of the handiest pieces of equipment you will own.
-The siphon tube is made up from a length of 5/8” (15mm) ID clear flexible PVC tube that is long enough to reach outside the house.
+The siphon hose is made up from a length of 5/8” (15mm) ID clear flexible PVC hose that is long enough to reach outside the house.

 It has a filter inlet tube attached to one end that is cut to suit the depth of the aquarium and the amount of water you want to drain.
 This allows you to start the siphon and get on with other tasks without having to worry about the water level or fish getting sucked up.

 You can attach the gravel cleaner to the end of the siphon hose and clean the gravel as the water is siphoned out.